Bread Equals Civilization

-This how people tend to mention the ability bake Bread when listing the things that mark out civilisation
+People tend to mention the ability to bake bread when listing the things that mark out civilisation.